Why I Love Toronto Reason #124

 The Drake Hotel

 Last Night I partied a bit too hard!
-Those words from Martin Solveig, Dragonette and Idoling could not be more true.
-That is how I felt all day at work yesterday, but may I say I had a successful NYE!
-This year me and the gang – the gang being Dasha, her bf Craig, Jess, Ariel and Sanjana went to the Drake Hotel for their Stardust NYE party which was a re-enactment of studio 54 one of the hottest clubs in the disco era.
-Yep I dressed up in my very wide collared and very unbuttoned shirt while the girls dressed up in glitter/ disco ball like outfits.
-Anyways out of the 4 NYE I have sent with various members of the gang (some with Eugenie and Alyse as well) this was one of the two most successful, the other being at reason #121.
+Those words from Martin Solveig, Dragonette and Idoling could not be truer as that is how I felt all day at work yesterday.
+However, that just means I had a successful New Year’s Eve!
+This year me and the gang – Dasha, Craig, Jess, Ariel and Sanjana went to The Drake Hotel for their Stardust NYE party which was a re-enactment of studio 54 one of the hottest clubs in the disco era.
+Yes, I dressed up in my very wide collared and very unbuttoned shirt while the girls dressed up in glitter outfits that resembled disco balls.

 Why I Love Toronto